evshary/cheat-sheet/languages/Python/develop_env.md

 uv run demo.py
 # Run with a specific Python version
 uv run --python 3.10 demo.py
+# Run with a specific Python version and packages
+uv run --python 3.11 --with rich test.py
 ```

 * Create a new project